Mishalabdullah/CodingOdyssey/todoAppMulearn/readme.md

 The application's user interface is designed using Bootstrap, providing a clean and user-friendly design.

-## Troubleshooting

-If you encounter issues or errors, please refer to the Troubleshooting section of this documentation.

-## Contributing

-We welcome contributions to improve the Django Todo App.
-Feel free to fork the repository and submit pull requests.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL License - see the [LICENSE](../LICENSE) file for details.

 Please remember that this is a basic template, and you should add more specific details and instructions based on your actual application.